lyrasis/kiba-extend/README.md

 Kiba is a [Data processing & ETL framework for Ruby](https://github.com/thbar/kiba).

-kiba-extend is a suite of extensions useful in transformations and reshaping data in migrations.
+kiba-extend is a suite of Kiba extensions useful in transforming and reshaping data.
+It includes the following:

+- An extensive library of abstract, reusable transformations
+- Some custom source and destination types
+- File/job registry support for use in migration projects.
+This handles repetitive aspects of configuring source, lookup, and destination files, as well as ensures dependency jobs are called to create files created for a given job.
+Files/jobs may be tagged and run from a project application via Rake tasks
+- Job templating and decoration.
+No need to repeat the same source/destination setup, requirements running, pre-processing, post-processing, and initial/final transforms over and over again in your code.
+  - You can turn on "show me!" when you run a job via Rake task, without doing anything in your code.
+  - You can similarly turn on "tell me" from the command line, which will have your computer say something when a job is complete---useful for long running jobs.
+  - There is a TestingJob that allows you to easily write automated tests for any transformation or set of transformations

+**The transformations and source/destination types may be used completely independently of the registry/job templating.** The registry and job templating functionality are highly dependent on one another.

+On the to-do list:

+- Wiki documentation for how to use the registry and job templating
+- Auto-generation of a project application scaffold (or at least a template repo with setup examples --- this might work in place of wiki documentation)

+## Documentation
+- https://lyrasis.github.io/kiba-extend/ - reference for available transformations (I'm working to develop this more fully.
+If there is no documentation for a given transformation here, please refer to the relevant `spec` file for that transformation to see exactly what it does)
+- specs
+  - To get a full overview of available transformations and what they do, run `rake spec` from the repo base directory.
+This will give you the names of all the transformations in `kiba-extend` and brief descriptions of what they do.
+  - For more clarity about exactly what each transformation does, if it is not described in the documentation yet, check the actual test files in `/spec/kiba/extend/transforms`, which include sample input rows, transformation calls, and the resulting output

+## Example project applications

 [mimsy-to-cspace](https://github.com/lyrasis/mimsy-to-cspace) is a publicly available example of `kiba-extend` usage.

-Current projects in the Lyrasis `migrations-private` repo reflect my preferred practices for structuring Kiba-based projects, which have changed since the project that resulted in the current iteration of `mimsy-to-cspace`.
-See list below for some links to specific interesting/relatively unusual examples of use.

-To get a full overview of available transformations and what they do, run `rake spec` from the repo base directory.
-This will give you the names of all the transformations in `kiba-extend` and brief descriptions of what they do.

-For more clarity about exactly what each transformation does, if it is not described in the documentation yet, check the actual test files in `/spec/kiba/extend/transforms`.

-## Examples

-If the links below do not work, look for the same path in the archived projects folder.

-- Use plain-old Ruby to [iterate through all files in a directory, process them the same way](https://github.com/lyrasis/fwm-cspace-migration/blob/e05e632545fbfe772d37afa7e230cacf1ebd9fd8/lib/fwm/authority_export.rb#L28-L34), and then [merge them](https://github.com/lyrasis/fwm-cspace-migration/blob/e05e632545fbfe772d37afa7e230cacf1ebd9fd8/lib/fwm/authority_export.rb#L73-L77).

-I am working on better documentation for the transformations included in `kiba-extend`, which will be available at https://lyrasis.github.io/kiba-extend/
+It was completed before the registry/job templating functions were added, so it only shows how transformations get used.
+(And it is a good example of how repetitive the code gets without templating)

+[fwm-cspace-migration](https://github.com/lyrasis/fwm-cspace-migration) is the first project in which I'm using the new registry/job templating functions.
+Unfortunately it is a private repo because it contains client-specific information.